Ai Qing: Life

-However, in 1957, during the Anti-Rightist Movement, he defended Ding Ling and was accused of "rightism".
+In 1957, during the Anti-Rightist Movement, Ai Qing defended Ding Ling and was accused of "rightism".
 He was exiled to farms in northeast China in 1958 and was transferred to Xinjiang in 1959 by the Communist authorities.
 During the period of the Cultural Revolution he was forced to work daily cleaning the communal toilets for his village of about 200 people, a physically demanding job he was required to carry out for five years, then aged in his 60s.
 According to an account by his son Ai Weiwei, he lost vision in one of his eyes due to lack of nutrition.
-He was not allowed to publish his works Return Song (《归来的歌》) and Ode to Light (《光的赞歌》) until he was reinstated in 1979.
+He was not allowed to publish his works Return Song (归来的歌) and Ode to Light (光的赞歌) until he was reinstated in 1979.

 In 1979, he was vice-chairman of the Chinese Writers Association.

 He made a second journey to France in 1980, and in 1985 French president François Mitterrand awarded him the title of Commander of the Order of Arts and Letters.